 Table A1.
-Questionnaire Details ----------- ------------------------------
+Questionnaire Details ----------- ------------------------------ --

 Section Questionnaire Item Options

 Demographic Gender Male/Female

-Age
+0 Age

 Current GPA 3.75-4.00; 3.51-3.74; 2.75-3.50; 2.51-2.74; 2.01-

 2.50; 0.00-2.00; N/A

 Education Level Pre-University (A-Level, Matriculation,

 Foundation, STPM);

 Diploma (Advanced Diploma,Certificates or

 equivalent);

-Undergraduate (Bachelor's)
+Undergraduate (Bachelor's/

-ProfessionalQualification - [ACCA, CPA, CIA etc]];
+ProfessionalQualification - [ACCA, CPA, CIA etc]);

+Postgraduate (Master, PhD);

-Height (cm) rosigraduate (Master, FID),
+Height (cm)

 Weight (kg)

-Video Games: In t the past 1 week how much hours do voi spend in playing the following games?
+n the past 1 week, how much hours do you

-Role-Playing Gam es (RPG) None: <1 hour: 1 hour - 3 hour: 4 hour - 7 hour: >8
+Role-Playing Gar nes (RPG) None; <1 hour; 1 hour - 3 hour; 4 hour - 7 hour; ≥8

-Role i laying dam hour

-Violent Games None: <1 hour: 1 hour - 3 hour: 4 hour - 7 hour: ≥ 8

 hour

+Violent Games None; <1 hour; 1 hour - 3 hour; 4 hour - 7 hour; ≥ 8

+hour

-Depression: In th e past 1 week, how do you feel?
+the past 1 week, how do you feel?

-Little interest or p leasure in doing things
+pleasure in doing things

-Feeling down, dep ressed, or hopeless
+ě epressed, or hopeless

-Trouble falling or staying asleep, or sleeping too much
+r staying asleep, or sleeping too much Not at all Several days More than half the days Nearly every day

-Feeling tired or ha aving little energy
+having little energy

-Poor appetite or o vereating
+Poor appetite or

-Feeling bad about t yourself or that you are a failure or
+ut yourself or that you are a failure or

-have let yourself or your family down Not at all Several days
+f or your family down

-Trouble concentr ating on things, such as reading the Several days More than half the days
+trating on things, such as reading the

-newspaper or wat ching television Nearly every day

-Moving or speaki ng so slowly that other people could itearly every day
+atching television king so slowly that other people could

-that you have been ne opposite being so flagety of restless
+the opposite being so fidgety or restless

+en moving around a lot more than usual

-Thoughts that you would be better off dead, or of burting
+ou would be better off dead, or of hurting

-vourself would be better on dead, or of nurthing
+yourself bu would be better on dead, or of nurting

 yoursen

-Anxiety: In the past 1 wee ek, how do you feel?
+Anxiety: In the past 1 wee k how do vou feel?

-Feeli ng nervous, anxious, or on edge
+Fee ling nervous, anxious, or on edge

-Not beir ng able to stop or control worrying
+ing able to stop or control worrying

 Worrying too much about different things

 Trouble relaxing

 Being so restless that it is hard to sit still Not at all

 Becoming easily annoyed or irritable Several days

 Feeling afraid, as if something awful might happen More than half the days

+r coming arrand, ao in connecting a triar might mappen Nearly every day

-Slooping Disordon In the rest I work how do you fool?
+Sleeping Disorder: In the past 1 week, how do you feel?

-Dom siceping Disoruer: in the past
+Do you have trouble falling asleep?

-ou have trouble staving asleep?
+Do you have trouble staying asleep?

-take anything to help you sleep?
+Do you take anything to help you sleep?

 Do you use alcohol to help you sleep?

-Do you have any medical conditions that disrupt your sleep?
+De sees harre energy diest een distance that discount sees also and Do you have any medical conditions that disrupt your sleep?
 Have you lost interest in hobbies or activities?
 Do you feel sad, irritable, or hopeless?
 Do you feel nervous or worried?
 Do you think something is wrong with your body?
 Are you a shift worker or is your sleep schedule irregular?
 Are your legs restless and/or uncomfortable before bed?
 Have you been told that you are restless or that you kick your Never legs in your sleep?
 Rarely Do you have any unusual behaviours or movements during Occasionally sleep?
 Most Nights/Days Do you snore?
 Always Has anyone said that you stop breathing, gasp, snort, or choke in your sleep?
 Do you have difficulty staying awake during the day?